Precious Metals

 Another option considered safe is holding cash.
 When we talk cash here we’re talking about physical cash or cash equivalents such as savings accounts or checking accounts.
 We’ll talk about money market funds later.

-The other cash-equivalent investment is a money market mutual fund.
-While they’re treated as similar to cash, they’re not actually a cash investment.
-Instead, money market mutual funds invest in short term debt securities with minimal risk.
-Money market mutual funds generally try to keep their share prices at $1, which is why they’re often considered as a cash-equivalent investment.
+Instead, money market mutual funds hold short-term debt securities with minimal risk.
+Money market mutual funds generally try to keep their share prices at $1, which is why they’re often considered as a cash-equivalent holding.

-Still, money market mutual funds aren’t risk-free.
-Investment gains in a money market mutual fund are minimal, as they’re intended to be a loss-free cash equivalent investment for short-term investment purposes.
-As such, they’ll lose value to inflation just like cash.
+Gains in a money market mutual fund could be minimal, as they’re intended to be a loss-free cash equivalent for short-term purposes.
+As such, they could lose value to inflation just like cash.

 Unlike savings and checking accounts, money market mutual funds aren’t insured by the Federal Deposit Insurance Corporation (FDIC).
 That’s an additional risk that you’ll have to consider.

-If you’re investing in a 401(k) plan, you may have access to a money market mutual fund through your plan.
-You may find that those funds are the only ones in your plan that haven’t lost money this year.
-That can help protect you against loss, but you also need to consider all the possible disadvantages of money market mutual funds too, especially the fact that money market funds, much like cash, will lose value to inflation.
+That can help safeguard you against loss, but you also need to consider all the possible disadvantages of money market mutual funds too, especially the fact that money market funds could lose value to inflation.

 Precious Metals

-Unlike the other assets we’ve discussed, precious metals aren’t an asset that just sits there not gaining value.
-Gold and silver move up and down in value depending on market conditions.
-But they have a history of performing well during times of recession and economic turmoil, which makes them popular safe haven assets to which many investors turn at the first sign of trouble.
+These precious metals also have a history of performing well during times of recession and economic turmoil, which makes them popular safe haven assets to which many people turn at the first sign of trouble.

-That’s why more and more investors are looking into buying gold and silver to protect their assets today.
+That kind of performance has helped bolster gold and silver’s reputation as safe haven assets, leading more and more people to look into buying gold and silver to help safeguard their assets today.
 And one way they’re doing that is through a precious metals IRA.

 What Is a Precious Metals IRA?